 A world without paper would be a world of hardship.
-We’ve all become dependant on it, regardless of its use: printing, copying, note-taking, even scribbling reminders everyday.
-What’s worse, we all take it for granted – a never-ending source of material.
+We’ve all become dependant on it, regardless of its use: printing, copying, note-taking, even scribbling reminders every day.

 A typical office has a large amount of paperwork going on at any moment in time.
-Turning to recycling copy paper has become almost obligatory for any self-respecting ‘Green’ Office.
+Turning to recycled paper has become almost obligatory for any self-respecting ‘Green’ Office.

 The almighty law of need-and-demand has sadly, but truly put the balance of forest annihilation into our hands.
-It makes the use of recycling waste paper more desirable than ever.
+It makes the use of recycled paper more desirable than ever.

 Numbers Speak More Than Words: Problems